 HIIT Rowing (intervals of max effort) | 700-900 | 840-1080 | 980-1260 |

 These figures, compiled from research including data from the American College of Sports Medicine and our own laboratory testing at Merachfit, represent typical ranges for healthy adults.
-However, your personal calorie burn may vary based on multiple factors that we'll examine in detail.
+However, your personal calories burned with rowing machine may vary based on multiple factors that we'll explain in detail.

-Key Factors Affecting Your Calorie Burn on a Rowing Machine
+2. Key Factors Influencing Calories Burned on a Rowing Machine

 Body weight is one of the most significant factors affecting calorie expenditure during any exercise.
 Simply put, a heavier person will burn more calories than a lighter person performing the exact same workout.

-Moving more mass requires more energy.
-For every additional 20-25 pounds of body weight, you can expect approximately a 15-20% increase in calorie burn during rowing.
+According to scientific explanation, moving more mass requires more energy.
+For every additional 20-25 pounds of body weight, you can expect approximately a 15-20% increase in calories burned on rowing machines.

 - Watts: Higher wattage output indicates greater work being performed